Rajat7550/Ecommerce_project/README.md

 ## Usage
 - **Admin Panel:** Access the Django admin panel at http://localhost:8000/admin to manage users, products, and other site content.
-- **API Documentation:** View FastAPI documentation for data handling and management.
+- **API Documentation:** View RestAPI documentation for data handling and management.
 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.